The Ultimate Dog-Friendly Guide to Tucson · Kinship

 • Number/size restrictions: Two dogs of any size

-• In room: Pets shouldn’t be left unattended
+• In room: Pets shouldn’t be left unattended.

 Hotel Congress

-311 East Congress Street
+311 East Congress St.

 @hotelcongress

-Still thinking about Cup Café’s famous dessert carousel?
+Still thinking about Cup Cafe’s famous dessert carousel?
 You can enjoy near instant gratification by booking a room at Hotel Congress, where pups are welcome to visit and reside.
 With a prime downtown location, the historic hotel offers ultra-convenient access to some of the city’s best restaurants, shops, and attractions.

 Know before you go: